The Best .22LR Pistols

 The Walther and its stick.

-The Walther P22Q is a fun shooting gun and makes a great trainer pistol.
-It is the size of many compact concealed carry handguns with great ergonomics for various hand sizes.
+Walther pistols are great shooting guns, and the P22Q is both a ton of fun and makes a great trainer pistol.
+It is the size of many compact everyday carry handguns with great ergonomics for various hand sizes.
 The P22Q is chambered in .22LR, and the total weight empty is just one pound, so it practically disappears when carried.

 This gun is outfitted with a thumb safety with safe and fire markings, making it approachable for new shooters.
 Plus, it comes in various models of colors, such as Angel Blue and FDE, with a threaded barrel and one model with a laser, giving you lots of options to find the right mix of features in one pistol.